Reflection for Today ▶️ ⏩ ⏹️

 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.2

 Gold over God.
 This was true in Solomon's time, it was true in Jesus's time, and it is true today.
-While we lust for wealth and glory we neglect God—we neglect the greater good, and the world suffers.
+While we lust for personal wealth and individual glory we neglect God—we neglect the greater good, and the world suffers.

 1 Micah 6:8